Identification and Estimation of Causal Effects with Confounders Missing Not at Random: Simulation Studies

 \subsection{Estimators for the Average Treatment Effect}

-We compared the three estimators for the average causal effect (WEE-DR, WEE-IPW, WEE-OR) proposed in Section 3.2 with existing methods for handling MAR data and for causal effect estimation \citep{Bang_Robins_2005} based on (1) complete case analysis for handling missing data and outcome regression modelling for causal effect estimation (CC-OR); (2) multiple imputation for handling missing data and and and outcome regression modelling for causal effect estimation (MI-OR); (3) complete case analysis for handling missing data and inverse probability weighting for causal effect estimation (CC-IPW); (4) multiple imputation for handling missing data and inverse probability weighting for causal effect estimation (MI-IPW); (5) complete case analysis for handling missing data and augmented inverse probability weighting for causal effect estimation (CC-AIPW); (6) multiple imputation for handling missing data and augmented inverse probability weighting for causal effect estimation (MI-AIPW).
+We compared the three estimators for the average causal effect (WEE-DR, WEE-IPW, WEE-OR) proposed in Section 3.2 with existing methods for handling MAR data and for causal effect estimation \citep{Bang_Robins_2005}.
+The existing methods we considered were (1) complete case analysis for handling missing data and outcome regression modelling for causal effect estimation (CC-OR); (2) multiple imputation for handling missing data and outcome regression modelling for causal effect estimation (MI-OR); (3) complete case analysis for handling missing data and inverse probability weighting for causal effect estimation (CC-IPW); (4) multiple imputation for handling missing data and inverse probability weighting for causal effect estimation (MI-IPW); (5) complete case analysis for handling missing data and augmented inverse probability weighting for causal effect estimation (CC-AIPW); (6) multiple imputation for handling missing data and augmented inverse probability weighting for causal effect estimation (MI-AIPW).

+We included two confounding variables: a continuous confounder $C_1$ generated from a normal distribution $N(0,1)$ and a binary confounder $C_2$ generated from a Bernoulli distribution $\operatorname{Ber}(0.5)$.